* Putin comments on Ukraine may ease geopolitical tensions

 * Gold prices decline, U.S. dollar index edges up

-* Yellen says U.S. economy needs support, cites geopolitical tension (Updates to open of U.S. trading; changes dateline; previous LONDON)
+* Yellen says U.S. economy needs support, cites geopolitical tension (Updates to afternoon U.S. trading)

 By Ryan Vlastelica

-NEW YORK, May 7 (Reuters) - Stock markets around the world were flat on Wednesday as investors digested comments from Russian President Vladimir Putin that indicated a possible easing to the geopolitical concerns over Ukraine that have recently weighed on markets.
+NEW YORK, May 7 (Reuters) - Stock markets around the world were mostly flat on Wednesday as investors digested comments from Russian President Vladimir Putin that indicated a possible easing to geopolitical concerns over Ukraine that have recently weighed on investors.

 Gold, viewed as a safe-haven asset, fell 0.8 percent, while the U.S. dollar rose slightly against a basket of currencies, though it remained near a six-month low.